jewelsunny1/readme-generator/Develop/README.md

   ## Contributing

-  Reach out to the email address provded in the contributer section of the readme file
+  Look at contibuting section of readme.

   ## Tests